National Register of Historic Places

 - Encourages preservation by raising awareness and appreciation

-- May qualify certain properties for federal and state tax incentives, grants, or technical assistance
+- Qualifies certain properties for federal and state tax incentives, grants, or technical assistance

 - Provides consideration in planning for federally funded or permitted projects under Section 106 of the National Historic Preservation Act